 Build.
 Break.
 Fix.

 Prepare your mind to be transported to the past in a way you’ve never imagined!
-Mill Makers is a balanced mix between casual party game and serious strategy game for two players or teams.
+Mill Makers is a balanced mix between casual party game and serious strategy game for 2-4 players.
 You will compete against an opponent in a three phase race to build a mill, add machines and workers, and ship goods worldwide.
 How will you recover from the setbacks?
 What obstacles will you force your opponent to endure?
 Mill Makers is a highly interactive game about early entrepreneurship that you’ll want to play again and again!

 How do I win?